akkartik/mu/mu.md

 ```

 Functions contain `{}` blocks, `var` declarations, primitive statements and
 calls to other functions.
-Primitive statements and function calls look
+Only `{}` blocks can nest.
+Primitive statements and
-similar:
+function calls look similar:

 ```
   out1, out2, out3, ... <- operation inout1, inout2, inout3, ...